CristianBencomo/CESA_Showcase/README.md

 * RPIConnection<br />
 Here you can find multiple pythhon scripts that were tested and used for different stages of development and functionalities, within src there are multiple versions of compartmentalized code used to test multiple functionalities, the updated merged most current version is cesaDeviceGyro2.0.py

+## APIs
+The source code has also been rid of APIs so that they are not publicly available